Mohamad Hamsan Awang Supain

-Mohamad Hamsan bin Awang Supain (6 October 1959 – 19 January 2025) was a Malaysian politician who served as the State Assistant Minister of Housing and Local Government of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Ministers Masidi Manjun and Joachim Gunsalam from October 2020 as well as Member of the Sabah State Legislative Assembly (MLA) for Sungai Sibuga from September 2020 to his death in office in January 2025.
+Mohamad Hamsan bin Awang Supain (6 October 1960 – 19 January 2025) was a Malaysian politician who served as the State Assistant Minister of Housing and Local Government of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Ministers Masidi Manjun and Joachim Gunsalam from October 2020 as well as Member of the Sabah State Legislative Assembly (MLA) for Sungai Sibuga from September 2020 to his death in office in January 2025.
 He was a member of the United Malays National Organisation of Sabah (Sabah UMNO), a branch of a component party of the Barisan Nasional (BN) coalition.
-He was also the Secretary of Sandakan Municipal Council (MPS), a returning officer and district officer of Sandakan.
+He was also the Secretary of Sandakan Municipal Council (MPS) as well as an electoral returning officer in his capacity as a civil servant prior to joining full-time politics.

 Death

 On 19 January 2025, Mohamad Hamsan died from kidney failure at KPJ Sabah Specialist Hospital, Kota Kinabalu, Sabah, Malaysia at the age of 65.